cowcitizen/data-structure-collection/README.md

 # data-structure-collection
 The collection of codes from the subject "Data Structures."
+The lecture covered basic data structures, such as...
+* Linked lists
+    * Singly linked list
+    * Circular linked list
+    * Doubly linked list
+* Stack (Implementation using an array or a linked list)
+* Queues
+    * Linear queue
+    * Circular queue
+    * Double-ended queue (deque)
+* Binary tree
+* Graph